somosnlp/somosnlp.org/pages/blog/en/la-leaderboard.md

 ***About LenguajeNaturalAI***

 ***LenguajeNaturalAI** is a startup whose mission is to have a positive social impact with the use of generative AI and NLP, as also demonstrated by the open publication of its [LeNIA-Chat](https://lenguajenatural.ai/nuevo-llm-espanol-lenia-chat-1-5b/) models.*

+***About Hugging Face***

+***Hugging Face** is the collaboration platform for the machine learning community.
+With the fast-growing community, some of the most used open-source ML libraries and tools, and a talented science team exploring the edge of tech, Hugging Face is at the heart of the AI revolution.*